Govt to infuse Rs 20,000 crore subordinate debt for stressed MSMEs

-New Delhi, June 01: Union Minister Prakash Javadekar said the government has taken key steps to boost MSMEs and Rs 20,000 crore has been infused into the sector.
+New Delhi, June 01: Union Minister Prakash Javdekar said the government has taken key steps to boost MSMEs and Rs 20,000 crore has been infused into the sector.

 "The Cabinet today has approved Rs 20,000 crore subordinate debt for stressed MSMEs, this will benefit 2 lakh stressed MSMEs," he added.